IBM/CryoRL-pytorch/README.md

 ## Hole regressor

+The dataset folder needs to be placed paralell to this repository (CryoRL-pytorch).
+If you want to change that, you should also change the `config/regress_valY1` to make the path valid.

 To train a regressor (sample code):
 ``python train.py --backbone_net resnet50 --config configs/regress_valY1.yaml --lr 0.0005 --epoch 50 --logdir exp --loss_function l2 --batch-size 128``